terrierteam/terrier-lucene/README.md

 ## Contributors

-Craig Macdonald, University of Glasgow
+Code: Craig Macdonald, University of Glasgow

+Useful inputs from Jimmy Lin, University of Waterloo

 ## TODO

 - How is an IndexRef passed to MultiIndex?
-- Does MultiIndex record the mulitple "pointers" appropriately
+- Does MultiIndex record the mulitple lexicon "pointers" appropriately
 - docids - do they need to be aligned for multiple leaf lucene indices?
-- better unit testing
-- direct index support
+- fix positions for Inverted